Neutrino factory: U. S. Muon Accelerator Program

 In 2010, the Muon Accelerator Program (MAP) unified the United States Department of Energy research support for Muon Colliders and Neutrino Factories.
 (Both projects involve producing muons and holding them in a storage ring, so there was much overlap.)
 The Muon Collider project is even more ambitious than the Neutrino Factory.
 In the Muon Collider, the muons will be inserted into a very high-energy collider ring, aiming to reach higher concentrations of energy than even the Large Hadron Collider (LHC) (first collisions produced in 2010) or perhaps even the Linear Collider Collaboration (LCC) experiments (design incomplete as of 2019.)

 European Neutrino Group

 CERN did a design study a few years ago, before effort moved on to the LHC.
 Activities in Europe continue with meetings and involvement in international experiments and collaborations.

 Japanese design

 This is based on an unusual type of accelerator called an Fixed Field Alternating Gradient (FFAG) that combines elements from the cyclotrons of the 1950s with modern automated magnet design processes, and new magnetic alloy radiofrequency accelerating gaps.
 The main advantage of these is that the magnetic fields are fixed and do not have to be synchronised to the beam in any way, yet the beam naturally moves into regions of higher field as its energy increases, allowing for very rapid acceleration without the difficulties found in very rapid-cycling synchrotrons.

+nuSTORM

+nuSTORM (Neutrinos from STORed Muons) is a proposed short-baseline facility that will inject 1–6 GeV/c muons into a racetrack-shaped storage ring.
+Neutrinos from muon decays provide a flux and energy spectrum known to ≲1 %, enabling: